Vanlalhriata/SocketTest/Readme.md

 #SocketTest

 My .NET sockets sandbox.
-The solution contains a core project and two demo projects implementing a server and client.
+The SocketTest solution contains a core project and two demo projects implementing a server and client.

-In progress: A simple server-client setup for LAN.
+UnitySocketDemo is a Unity project that implements the client.
+This, however, requires the Pro addon (Android, iOS, WP) for each platform.